jrobsontull/jrobsontull/README.md

 🎓 I am currently a PhD student at the University of Oxford, where I split my time between labs in the UK and USA.
 In my spare time you'll find me building **Typescript** apps and playing around with **Python** projects.
 My favourite stack is **t3-app** and I'm a big advocate for things that make development easier.
 Feel free to reach out to me on LinkedIn if you're interested in a chat.

-🌱 I'm currently as a full-stack developer at [**Cara**](https://cara.app/) where we're building a social network and professional art portfolio platform for the digital art community.
+🌱 I'm currently a full-stack developer at [**Cara**](https://cara.app/) where we're building a social network and professional art portfolio platform for the digital art community.
 Our userbase is growing rapidly and we're solving challenging problems all the time!
 Our stack is built around **Next.js** and we're routinely using cool features like **server-side rendering** and **incremental static generation**.

 🔬 I'm also exploring some new **Python** projects to use supervised and unsupervised **machine learning** in biological and technical settings.
 At the moment we're looking at the patterns amongst single cell breast cancer data!